This post originally appeared on VICE UK

-Fifteen years after it's release it's being shown in cinemas nationwide, so I met with writer and director Richard Kelly at the BFI to reflect on his debut film.
+Fifteen years after it's release it's being shown in theaters across the UK, so I met with writer and director Richard Kelly at the BFI to reflect on his debut film.
 He got very excited when I told him there were Frank slippers in the gift shop.

 VICE: How deep into the rabbit hole did you get when you were thinking about time travel and researching it?
 Did you become obsessed with it?